Smart Fiberglass Solutions Contact Us Now

 Are smoke curtains fireproof?

 Smoke curtains are usually made from fire-resistant materials, but their main function is smoke containment rather than full fire compartmentation.
+Their performance depends on fabric material, system design, and certification requirements.

 Can smoke curtains replace fire shutters?